juju/docs/src/en/reference-constraints.md

 Constraints cannot be applied towards a backing cloud in an agnostic way.
 That is, a particular cloud type may support some constraints but not others.
-Also, even if two clouds support a constraint, sometimes the constraint value may work with one cloud but not with the other.
+Also, even if two clouds support a constraint, sometimes the constraint value may work with one cloud but not with another.
 All this is the natural consequence of Juju striving to support widely differing cloud types.
 The list below addresses the situation.